maxconway/fbar/README.md

   expanded_to_ROI

 # First, we need to check that an appropriate solver is available.
-# If you don't have an appropriate solver, see the section later in this document.
+# If you don't have an appropriate solver, see the section on installing
+# one later in this document.
 if(length(ROI_applicable_solvers(roi_model))>=1){
   roi_result <- ROI_solve(roi_model)